Equity Counts! - Diversity and Inclusion for Success of All Learners! Implementing Equitable Practices Across All Leadership Levels

 Parents and caregivers are crucial advocates for equity in education.
 To empower them:

-Ensure that school communications are clear, accessible, and available in multiple languages to reach all families.
+a.
+Communication: Ensure that school communications are clear, accessible, and available in multiple languages to reach all families.

 b.
 Parent Engagement: Involve parents in decision-making processes and seek their input on how the school can better serve their children.